-Reduce Paper Usage In The Office
+Reduce Paper Usage in the Office

 When you partner with a local recycling company like Combined Resources Inc., you will receive a recycling audit that reveals your office’s waste stream, ways to improve it, and what recycling programs you can benefit from.
 Almost ALL offices can benefit from a paper recycling program!
 Once you’ve reduced and reused as much paper as possible, the remainder will be recycled.
 You will likely have a combination of sensitive documents that require secure, commercial shredding, and regular paper for recycling that includes junk mail and scrap paper.
-By reducing, reusing and recycling your office’s paper, you will end up with virtually no paper in your garbage bins and will have significantly reduced your company’s carbon footprint.
+By reducing, reusing, and recycling your office’s paper, you will end up with virtually no paper in your garbage bins and will have significantly reduced your company’s carbon footprint.